cspencer119/super-duper-barnacle/README.md

 - Full crud of Characters, Items, and Places
 - Able to assign items to inventories and attribute those inventories to a specific character
 - Able to have a character have a collection of places that they would hang out in
-- Contains some seeded content of some known characters, items, and places in bikini bottom on the api
+- Contains seeded content of some known characters, items, and places in bikini bottom on the api
 - Able to use swagger to access the API

 ## Seeding instructions